 The Belgian Malinois is a light, graceful, square-built dog covered in a short, straight, weather-resistant coat that can come in fawn, red and mahogany—with or without black tips.
 It has a powerful, flat-topped head with a sharp muzzle, black nose and triangle-shaped ears that point straight up.
 Its dark brown eyes have an alert and intelligent expression.
 It has a thick neck, level back and a low-hanging tail.
-Overall, the Belgian Malinois exudes strength without stockiness.
+Overall, it exudes strength without stockiness.

 This dog has a great work ethic.
 It responds well to commands, learns new tasks quickly and likes to get the job done.
 It’s no wonder that the Belgian Malinois is gainfully employed around the world as a police dog.